FIWARE/tutorials.IoT-Sensors/README.md

 ### Unlock a Door

-This example shows how a real IoT Agent would send an Ultralight command to a **Smart Door** to unlock the door.
+This example shows how a real IoT Agent would send an JSON command to a **Smart Door** to unlock the door.
 The **Smart Door** has already supplied an endpoint `/iot/door001` where it is listening for commands.

 #### 5️⃣ Request: